• Skip to primary navigation

 It's really that simple.

-Serve the fruit tea with lemon slices and fresh mint for a fancy refreshing drink to enjoy at home or offer to your guests.
+Serve the fruit tea on a hot summer day with lemon slices and fresh mint for a fancy refreshing drink everyone will enjoy.

 Patti signature